Cynnexis/FasterThanPing/README.md

 ![license: AGPL-3.0][badge-license] ![language: python][badge-language] ![subject: internet][badge-topic]

-**Faster Than Light** is a python script that display dynamically the ping between your computer and a chosen server with TKinter and matplotlib.
+**Faster Than Light** is a python script that display dynamically the ping between your computer and a chosen server with Tkinter and matplotlib.

 ## Getting Started ##

 ### Requirements ###

+You must have:
-* You must have **Python 3** installed on your computer.
+* **Python 3** installed on your computer.

 ### Installation ###